-All entry forms must be in Fair Office by 2 p.m.
+All exhibits must be in Fair Office by 2 p.m.
 Wednesday.
 All exhibits, except youth, must be in place by 2 p.m. on Wednesday.
 Youth (Class No. 2) exhibits must be in place by 11 a.m.
 Thursday.
 All exhibits must remain in place until 8 a.m.
 Sunday after fair.
-Judging is at 9 a.m. on Thursday.